Close evaluation of layer potentials in three dimensions: Numerical method for the close evaluation of layer potentials

-Since the Gauss-Legendre quadrature is an open rule, it does not include the end points $z = \pm 1$.
-Consequently, the mapping $s = \pi ( z + 1 ) / 2$ does not include the end points $s = 0$ and $s = \pi$.
-The key point here is that quadrature rule \eqref{eq:quadrature} does not require the explicit computation of $\tilde{F}(0,\cdot)$ which is the peak responsible for the nearly singular nature of this integral.
-The quadrature rule given in \eqref{eq:quadrature} is effective for computing \eqref{eq:repres-int-sub} because it excludes the need to evaluate the function to be integrated at its peak, clusters the quadrature points near the peak behavior, and also includes the correct averaging operation introduced by azimuthal integration in the rotated coordinate system.
+{We also note that} since the Gauss-Legendre quadrature is an open rule, it does not include the end points $z = \pm 1$.
+Consequently, the mapping $s = \pi ( z + 1 ) / 2$ does not include the end points $s = 0$ and $s = \pi$. {Therefore, the} quadrature rule \eqref{eq:quadrature} does not require the explicit computation of {$F(0,\cdot)$} which is the peak responsible for the nearly singular nature of this integral.

+The quadrature rule given in \eqref{eq:quadrature} is effective for computing \eqref{eq:repres-int-sub} because it excludes the need to evaluate the function to be integrated at its peak, {smoothes the integrand (vanishing at the close evaluation point),} clusters the quadrature points near the peak{ed} behavior, and also includes the correct averaging operation introduced by azimuthal integration in the rotated coordinate system. { Naively implementing this method to approximate the representation formula \eqref{eq:repres-int-sub} for one evaluation point has the same computational cost as the PGQ method, $O(N^2)$.
+This is quite expensive, especially due to the rotation that is required for these methods.
+We have not focused in this paper on fast implementations but do believe that it is possible to speed up this method using ideas that have been previously developed including the fast multipole method \cite{FMM}, the spherical grid rotations of Gimbutas and Veerapaneni \cite{gimbutas2013fast}, and considering surface patches rather than the entire surface. }

-\subsection{Extension to $O(\epsilon^2)$}
+\section{{Extension to $O(\epsilon^2)$}}

-When quadrature rule \eqref{eq:quadrature} is adequately resolved for $F$ defined in \eqref{eq:integrand}, we expect it to exhibit an $O(\epsilon)$ error in the limit as $\epsilon \to 0^{+}$ consistent with the local analysis presented above.
+When quadrature rule \eqref{eq:quadrature} is adequately resolved for $F$ defined in \eqref{eq:integrand}, we expect it to exhibit an $O(\epsilon)$ error in the limit as $\epsilon \to 0^{+}${,} consistent with the local analysis presented {in Section \ref{sec:local-analysis}}.
 To obtain a smaller error, we need to address the $O(\epsilon)$ error produced by the single-layer potential.
-Instead of considering the single-layer potential directly, we consider the asymptotic approximation
+Instead of considering the single-layer potential directly, we consider the asymptotic approximation{,}

-resulting from expanding the single-layer potential about $\epsilon = 0$, and using the boundary integral equation \cite{guenther1996partial} The asymptotic approximation given by \eqref{eq:SLP-perturbation} is a sum of weakly singular integrals defined on $B$.
+resulting from expanding the single-layer potential about $\epsilon = 0$, and using the boundary integral equation \cite{guenther1996partial}{,} The asymptotic approximation given {in} \eqref{eq:SLP-perturbation} is a sum of weakly singular integrals defined on $B$.
 Unlike the double-layer potential, the single-layer potential is continuous as $\epsilon \to 0^{+}$.
-We consider then \eqref{eq:repres-int-sub} with the single-layer potential replaced with \eqref{eq:SLP-perturbation},
+We consider \eqref{eq:repres-int-sub} with the single-layer potential replaced with \eqref{eq:SLP-perturbation},